-The three-day conference will feature parallel sessions with invited and contributed papers and posters.
+The three-day conference with exhibition, tutorials, other symposiums, project meetings and attractive side events will feature parallel sessions with invited and contributed papers and posters.
 The Scientific Advisory Committee ensures that all presentations are of high quality.

-The technical programme will range from fundamental science and discussions on new materials, through cell, stack, and system development, to the latest achievements from commercial deployment.
+The TECHNICAL PROGRAM will range from fundamental science and discussions on new materials, through cell, stack, and system development, to the latest achievements from commercial deployment.
 The 2022 Motto is

 "From materials to systems, including modelling & advanced characterization".